 “So soon as you get your batteries all planted, let me know, as I desire, after yourself, Walker, and myself have our batteries ready to open, to send in a flag of truce, for the purpose of getting out the non-combatants, should the commanding officer refuse to surrender.
 Should we have to attack, let the work be done thoroughly; fire on the houses when necessary.
 The citizens can keep out of harm’s way from your artillery.
 Demolish the place if it is occupied by the enemy, and does not surrender.”

-Confederate artillery opened as Hill’s 3,000 men lined up on Bolivar Heights.
-Colonel Dixon Miles, commanding the Federal garrison, conferred with his officers and decided to surrender before the attack began, but an artillery shell nearly tore his leg off before he could notify the Confederates; he died the next day.
+A tremendous Confederate artillery barrage opened as Hill’s 3,000 men lined up on Bolivar Heights.
+Colonel Dixon Miles, commanding the Federal garrison, conferred with his officers and decided to surrender before the attack began.
+However, an artillery shell nearly tore his leg off before he could notify the Confederates, and he died the next day.
 Federals raised the white flag at 7:20 a.m., and Brigadier General Julius White surrendered the vital Federal garrison.